-All projects start somewhere.
-But how you start them can often dictate how the rest of the project or client relationship will run.
-Run a client project kickoff meeting well and the rest is much more likely to succeed.
+Run a client project kickoff meeting well and the rest of your project is much more likely to succeed.
 Run it badly, and you can find a project or relationship going backward before you’ve even started.

-This guide will cover how to lead a project kickoff meeting properly so that you and your team members can get the answers you need to complete a successful project.
-I’ll explain the purpose of a kickoff meeting, why you need to have a “pre-kickoff” meeting, what to cover in the meeting, tips for leading the meeting, what to include in your opening speech, and important questions to ask.
+I'll cover how to run a project kickoff meeting properly so that you and your team can get the answers you need to complete a successful project.
+I’ll explain the purpose of the meeting, why you need to have a 'pre-kickoff' meeting, and what to cover, and I'll also provide an agenda template.

-A project kickoff meeting is the first meeting between a project team and the client or sponsor of a project when kicking off a new project.
+A project kickoff meeting is the first meeting between a project team and the client or project sponsor when kicking off a new project.